 Normal results are negative, meaning no sickle cells were seen.
 Positive results mean

 sickle cells were seen.
-Your doctor will confirm these results with hemoglobin electrophoresis.
+Your healthcare provider will confirm these results with hemoglobin

 A positive result may also mean that you have another blood disease and may need more